Stingers: episode guide

 Tuesday, October 25, 1999

-Written by Roger Simpson, Directed by Ken Cameron
+Written by Roger Simpson

-Guest starring: Nicolas Bell as Det.
+Guest Starring: Nicolas Bell as Det.
 Insp.
-Bill Hollister, Peter Sardi as Joe Milligan, Brendan O'connor as Kel Greenway, Jennifer Jarman as Shirley South, Sheryl Munks as Leanne Kanter, Richard Moss as Riordan, Laura Lattuada as Lucy Rocca, Nicholas Bufalo as Michael, Nick Mitchell as Charlie, Paige Santuccione as Olivia Rocca, Jeremy Santuccione as Marco Rocca, David Le Page as Det.
+Bill Hollister, Peter Sardi as Joe Milligan, Brendan O'Connor as Kel Greenway, Jennifer Jarman as Shirley South, Sheryl Munks as Leanne Kanter, Richard Moss as Riordan, Laura Lattuada as Lucy Rocca, Nicholas Bufalo as Michael, Nick Mitchell as Charlie, Paige Santuccione as Olivia Rocca, Jeremy Santuccione as Marco Rocca, David Le Page as Det.
 Pearson, Mark Keirl as Det.
 Mulray, Melissa Doyle as Policewoman, Chris Wilson as Police Driver, Wayne Cartwright as Police Driver

 Swarm